Forensic Lab Guide

 Q: How is data security ensured?#

-• Data is automatically deleted when the retention period for your plan expires.
+- Data is processed for deletion when the retention period for your plan expires.

 Q: Can I analyze only specific artifact types?#